Middlesbrough: Climate

 Middlesbrough has an oceanic climate typical for the United Kingdom.
-Being sheltered from prevailing south-westerly winds by the Lake District and Pennines to the west, and the Cleveland Hills to the south, Middlesbrough is in one of the relatively dry parts of the country, receiving on average 574 mm of rain a year.
-Temperatures range from mild summer highs in July and August typically around 21 °C, to winter lows in December and January falling to around 0 °C.
+Being sheltered from prevailing south-westerly winds by the Lake District and Pennines to the west, and the Cleveland Hills to the south, it is in one of the relatively dry parts of the country, receiving on average 596 mm of rain per year.
+Temperatures range from mild summer highs in July and August typically around 21 °C, to winter lows in December and January falling to around 1 °C.

 Seasonal variations are small and both the mild summers and cool winters are far removed from the average climates of the latitude (54.5°N).
 This is mainly due to the British Isles being a relatively small land mass surrounded by water, the mild south-westerly Gulf Stream air that dominates the British Isles, and the propensity for cloud cover to limit temperature extremes.
-In nearby Scandinavia, more than ten degrees further north, there are coastal Bothnian climates with warmer summers than Middlesbrough; and winters in Middlesbrough can be less cold than those at lower latitudes in mainland Europe.
+In nearby Scandinavia, more than ten degrees further north, there are coastal Bothnian climates with warmer summers than Middlesbrough; winters in Middlesbrough can be less cold than those at lower latitudes in mainland Europe.